Smriti241102/PPT-Generator/README.md

 Template Application and Asset Integration

 The app utilizes predefined slide layouts to maintain consistency and professionalism.
 It removes any template slides post-generation to ensure a clean final product.
 Visual elements such as fonts, colors, and background designs are applied to align with the selected template, ensuring a cohesive aesthetic throughout the presentation.

 Technical Implementation

+Developed in Python, the app employs the python-pptx library for PowerPoint file creation and manipulation.
+Dependencies are managed via a virtual environment, and the setup process is streamlined through a requirements.txt file.
+The application is designed to be extensible, allowing for future enhancements and customization.

+Technical Implementation